pkhuong/pkhuong.github.io/source/_posts/2021-01-22-appending-to-a-log-an-introduction-to-the-linux-dark-arts.markdown

 locking protocol, but we assume that hardware critical sections don't run forever.

-When we split our data across multiple files, we must build on top of the only lock-free primitive exposed by Linux filesystems: sticky bits in the form of `link`ing / `renameat`ing files in a directory.
+When we split our data across multiple files, we would have to build on top of the only lock-free primitive exposed by Linux filesystems: sticky bits in the form of `link`ing / `renameat`ing files in a directory.

-In order to maintain the wait-free (or even mere lock-free) property of our write protocol, we must keep monotonic state in the form of a tombstone for every single segment file that ever existed in our log (or, at least, enough that races are unlikely).
+In order to maintain the wait-free (or even mere lock-free) property of our write protocol, we would have to keep monotonic state in the form of a tombstone for every single segment file that ever existed in our log (or, at least, enough that races are unlikely).

-Alternatively, we can `mmap` a metadata file read-write and use atomic operations.
+Alternatively, we could `mmap` a metadata file read-write and use atomic operations.
 However, that writable metadata memory map becomes a new single point of catastrophic corruption, and that's not necessarily what you want in a disaster recovery mechanism.